New user interface for SD-WAN appliances

 It is recommended to use only One-way Authentication or Two-way Authentication.
 If there was No Authentication, you have to choose the secure DNS server.

-To disable the on-prem SD-WAN Orchestrator connectivity, uncheck Enable ON-prem SD-WAN Orchestrator Connectivity and click Apply.
+To disable the on-prem SD-WAN Orchestrator connectivity, clear Enable ON-prem SD-WAN Orchestrator Connectivity and click Apply.
 To convert On-prem orchestrator managed network to either Cloud Orchestrator or MCN Managed network, you need to disable On-prem SD-WAN Orchestrator Connectivity and must perform the configuration reset.
 To reset configuration, navigate to Configuration > System Maintenance > Configuration Reset.

 Upgrade and Downgrade